AnAverageGitUser/aseprite-companion/README.md

   - The file name field is not cleared anymore upon loading of a color group file.
   - The group name field is not cleared anymore upon color group renaming.
   - Moved the dialogs from the `Sprite` menu into their own `Sprite > [Aseprite Companion]` sub menu.
+  - Reworked color groups dialog layout: tabs are now used for the top section.
 - tag v1.3.0
   - Instead of 3 color group pages (with each 10 groups) there are now 10 color group pages (with each 10 groups).